agfitz10/Python-CIS-1051-Project/README.md

 Difficulties:

 - Bugs in code: I had to restart some of the process because it is out of my wheelhouse to debug a software program
+- The cursor for the wire game kept disappearing and flickering.
 - When I first started coding, the wire game was a mess, it would not rotate when I wanted it to.
+- I had to keep adjusting art from photoshop to the game, making sure it was the right pixilated size.
+This happened like 10 times.
+- In the end, something I did not foresee was the messed up background art when the game starts, like the image crashed, however I used this to my advantage as it aligned with the story of my game, and I liked the aesthetic.

 Solution came from trial and error.